 The second player can use different percentages of the bar to make weapons for the main player or use Theo’s array of powers.
 Each time the main player gets hit by an attack, however, the bar loses a chunk of what it has acquired.

 The set up works great if you have a friend or child who is less skilled at games, they can basically fill in as a support role to play with you.
 However, the implementation is awkward with two equally skilled gamers.
 Player two relies on the main player to power up Theos abilities.

-The main player gets access to the huge variety of weapon combos, but if they get hit often, it directly affects whether or not player two can do anything other then shoot single bullets.
+The main player gets access to the huge variety of weapon combos, but if they get hit often, it directly affects whether or not player two can do anything other than shoot single bullets.
 Since player two can’t be harmed at all, it puts a lot of pressure on the main player’s skill so that both of them have fun.

 The game also lacks difficulty levels, which is a paddling in the house of Gideon.
-The game is very challenging which makes me personally happy, as that’s the kind of experience I want in a game, but having a spectrum of levels up and down would facilitate more and less skilled players.
-In my own case, its always nice to have the option to challenge myself further.
+The game is very challenging which makes me personally happy, as that’s the kind of experience I want in a game but having a spectrum of levels up and down would facilitate more and less skilled players.
+In my own case, it’s always nice to have the option to challenge myself further.